 - No entry on parkways in New York.
 Drivers must use truck routes

 Even with some states enhancing their safety regulations, national statistics show that the majority of trucking accidents are due to driver error.
 Although all drivers on the road hold equal weight in responsible driving, passenger vehicle occupants are more likely to be seriously injured or killed.

 When proper safety precautions are not followed innocent lives can be lost.
-If you have been injured by a commercial truck in New York, be sure to contact a truck accident lawyer who can fight for fair compensation.
+If you have been injured by a commercial truck, be sure to contact a truck accident lawyer who can fight for fair compensation.
 As stated above, in most cases, occupants of other vehicles are the ones who suffer damage from collisions with trucks.
 Regardless of the amount of training that truck drivers receive, mistakes can happen.